Beyond Coleman's Instantons

 where $a_1$, $a_2$ are constants and $j \equiv (L - 1)(L + 3)$.
 Here we focus on the regular behavior at the origin, i.e., $a_2 = 0$, in order for the action to be finite.
-Note that this choice excludes the possibility that the solution behaves as $1/\sqrt{\tilde{\rho}}$.\footnote{This is the only singular behavior giving rise to finite action, see Eq.~(\ref{eq:integrand_A_L}).} In the $V_1$ regime we obtain
+Note that this choice excludes the possibility that the solution behaves as $1/\sqrt{\tilde{\rho}}$.\footnote{This is the only singular behavior with finite action, see Eq.~(\ref{eq:integrand_A_L}).} In the $V_1$ regime we obtain

 where $c_5$ and $c_6$ are constants.
 Similarly, the solution in the $V_2$ regime reads